dotlang/language/doc/Enhancements.md

 @make_bold   //T is tuple(x:int) and U is tuple(string), compiler can infer them func get_data(x:int) -> string { return x.toString(); }
 ```

-\* - how can we mock a function for testing?
-`mock func1, func (x: int) -> string { return "AA" };`
-at least, this can easily be done with built-in functions.
-so lets not pollute syntax with it.

 Y - now that we are functional maybe we can use some of perl features.
 `x if y`